patrickbower/website/src/content/project/rac-replatforming.md

 ## Design 500+ marketing pages

 With a yearly service reach of 13.6 million members, the RAC stands as a prominent breakdown service provider in the UK.
 The marketing content on the extensive RAC domain spans over five hundred pages, serving to inform, educate, and inspire.
-When tasked with orchestrating a comprehensive redesign within a tight six-month timeframe, I strategically planned and executed the redesign single-handedly.
+When tasked with creating a comprehensive redesign within a tight six-month timescale, I strategically planned and executed this single-handedly.
 The successful delivery of the redesigned platform not only met the deadline but also facilitated a seamless transition to sunset the existing platform.

 ### Scope